bhavna3/Data-Extraction/README.md

-# GitHub Data Extraction via API Integration
+# Data Extraction via API Integration

 This project focuses on leveraging Induced AI API for extracting data from GitHub.
 By sending a URL and a natural language query, users can retrieve structured data without the need for custom scraping scripts.